thestippe/thestippe.github.io/index.md

 title: "Home"
 permalink: /index
 ---
-## A personal blog about Bayesian statistics
+## A personal blog about Bayesian statistics and dataviz

 Welcome to my blog!